intel/llvm/sycl/doc/DeviceGlobal.md

 [3]: <https://github.com/intel/llvm/pull/3767>
 [4]: <https://github.com/intel/llvm/pull/3746>

-The last attribute `[[__sycl_detail__::restrictions(device_global)]]` controls error reporting for variables declared of this type.
+The last attribute `[[__sycl_detail__::device_global]]` controls error reporting for variables declared of this type.
 The device global extension specification places restrictions on where a `device_global` variable can be declared.
 Rather than have the front-end recognize the name of the `device_global` type, the front-end uses this attribute to know which restrictions to enforce for this type.

-**NOTE**: The front-end does currently recognize the `specialization_id` class by its name, and it has hard-coded knowledge that variables declared with this type have certain restrictions.
-If we wanted to avoid having the front-end recognize the `specialization_id` class by its name, we could decorate that class with `[[__sycl_detail__::restrictions(spec_id)]]`.
-Note that we would need a different parameter name because the restrictions for `specialization_id` are different from those for `device_global`.

 #### Declaration of member functions to copy device global variables